-Output is to six data files.
-The first output file, typically given the filename extension ".rst", receives the result of the final time step in a format equivalent to that of the ".ics" file (with some additional information), for later use as the initial conditions file if the simulation is to be restarted.
-The second output file, typically given the filename extension ".nod", receives nodewise results (node coordinates, pressures, concentrations, and saturations) at each node for a user-specified sequence of time steps.
-The third output file, typically given the filename extension ".ele", receives elementwise results (element centroid coordinates and velocity components) at each element centroid for a user-specified sequence of time steps.
-In the ".nod" and ".ele" files, output is arranged in columns to facilitate importing the results into postprocessing software.
-The fourth output file, typically given the filename extension ".obs", receives nodewise results, called observations, for a set of nodes and a sequence of time steps specified by the user.
-The fifth output file, typically given the filename extension ".lst", can list (at the user's option) a variety of information, including a summary of the input parameters and fluid and solute mass budget calculations, as shown in Figure 5.3.
-The sixth output file, typically given the filename extension ".smy", summarizes simulation progress, receives convergence and error information; its default name is "SUTRA.SMY".
+- A single file, typically given the filename extension ".rst", that receives the result of the final time step in a format equivalent to that of the ".ics" file (with some additional information), for later use as the initial conditions file if the simulation is to be restarted. - A single file, typically given the filename extension ".nod", that receives nodewise results (node coordinates, pressures, concentrations, and saturations) at each node for a user-specified sequence of time steps. - A single file, typically given the filename extension ".ele", that receives elementwise results (element centroid coordinates and velocity components) at each element centroid for a user-specified sequence of time steps.
+In the ".nod" and ".ele" files, output is arranged in columns to facilitate importing the results into postprocessing software. - A file or series of files, typically given the filename extension ".obs", that receives results, called observations, for a set of points in space and a sequence of times or time steps specified by the user. - A file or series of files, typically given the filename extension ".obc", that receives results, called observations, for a set of points in space and a sequence of times or time steps specified by the user.
+Offers an alternative output format to the ".obs" file. - A single file, typically given the filename extension ".lst", that can list (at the user's option) a variety of information, including a summary of the input parameters and fluid and solute mass budget calculations, as shown in Figure 5.3. - A single file, typically given the filename extension ".smy", that summarizes simulation progress, receives convergence and error information; its default name is "SUTRA.SMY".

-Figure 5.3 .
+Figure 5.3.
 Schematic of SUTRA output to the ".lst" file.